suyuan32/simple-admin-core/docs/simple-admin/en/docs/rpc_example.md

 # Step by step develop RPC service

-Make sure that you have been installed follow software:
+> Make sure that you have been installed follow software:
-- Consul
 - simple-admin-tool (goctls)

-## Create RPC project
+> Create RPC project \
 Create example project

 ```shell
 goctls api new example
 ```

-You can see the struct \
+> You can see the struct

 ![Example](../../assets/example_rpc_struct.png)

-The go.mod is
+> The go.mod is

 ```shell
 module example